designsecurity/progpilot/README.md

 ## Configure sources
-You can define a return function as a source when the last chars of your name source are ()
+You can define a return function as a source when the last chars of your name source are () See more available options in the [corresponding chapter about specify an analyze](./doc/SPECIFY_ANALYZE.md)
 ```javascript
 {
     "sources": [